decentraland/show-management/README.md

 ### Adjust Logging Levels

 To avoid flooding logs each class has its own logger named by class name.
 You can adjust logging levels for all classes or just a few to suit your needs

+Classes of interest

+* ShowManager - manager class that is called to play shows
+* RunOfShowSystem - system that processes showSchedule and decides which show to play at the correct time
+* SubtitleVideoSystem - system that processes video events
+* SubtitleSystem - system that handles processing subtitles
+* ShowActionManager - processes an actions to be sent to a handler
+* ShowActionHandler - the action handlers them self

 ```ts
 //create a named logger